anithakathir/bootcamp-scala/README.md

 Base project with Scala (2.10.3) and Scalatest (2.1.5).

 ## Code of Conduct
-The solutions of other developers to the problems in this repo can be found at their respective branches.
-If you're new and taking these problems for the first time, it is assumed you'll not look into other solutions until you've a working solution by yourself.
+The solutions of other developers to the problems, can be found at their respective branches.
+If you're taking these problems for the first time, please do not look into others solutions until you've a working solution by yourself.

 Feel free to ask your buddy for any kind of help you might need in solving these problems.

+For folks who have already solved problems, feel free to browse others solutions, ask questions and provide feedback on the code.